 A key parameter in understanding the dynamics of the COVID-19 epidemic is the transmission rate, defined as the fraction of all possible contacts between susceptible and infected individuals that effectively result in a new infection per unit of time.
 Estimating the average transmission rate is one of the most crucial challenges in the epidemiology of communicable diseases.
-In practice, many factors can influence the actual transmission rate, (i) the coefficient of susceptibility; (ii) the coefficient of virulence; (iii) the number of contacts per unit of time [48]; (iv) the environmental conductivity [22].
-Let us remark that the rate of contacts per units of time can also be investigated by agent models [65].
+In practice, many factors can influence the actual transmission rate, (i) the coefficient of susceptibility; (ii) the coefficient of virulence; (iii) the number of contacts per unit of time [37]; (iv) the environmental conductivity [38].
+Let us remark that the rate of contacts per units of time can also be investigated by agent models [39].

 Epidemic models with time-dependent transmission rates have been considered in several articles in the literature.
 The classical approach is to fix a function of time that depends on some parameters and to fix these parameters by using the best fit to the data.
-In Chowell et al. [19] a specific form was chosen for the rate of transmission and applied to the Ebola outbreak in Congo.
-Huo et al [37] used a predefined transmission rate which is a Legendre polynomial depending on a tunable number of parameters.
-Let us also mention that kinetic model idea has been used to understand this problem in the paper by Dimarco et al. [27].
+In Chowell et al. [40] a specific form was chosen for the rate of transmission and applied to the Ebola outbreak in Congo.
+Huo et al [41] used a predefined transmission rate which is a Legendre polynomial depending on a tunable number of parameters.
+Let us also mention that kinetic model idea has been used to understand this problem in the paper by Dimarco et al. [42].
 Here we are going the other way around.
-We reconstruct the transmission rate from the data by using the model without choosing a predefined function for the transmission rate.
-Such an approach was used in the early 70s by London and Yorke [47, 69] who used a discrete-time model and discussed the time-dependent rate of transmission in the context of measles, chickenpox, and mumps.
-More recently, several authors [9, 23, 30] used both an explicit formula and algorithms to reconstruct the transmission rate.
+We reconstruct the transmission rate.
+Such an approach was used in the early 70s by London and Yorke [43, 44] who used a discrete-time model and discussed the time-dependent rate of transmission in the context of measles, chickenpox, and mumps.
+More recently, several authors [36, 45, 46] used both an explicit formula and algorithms to reconstruct the transmission rate.
 These studies allow us to understand that the regularization of the data is a complex problem and is crucial in order to rebuild a meaningful time-dependent transmission rate.

 In the present paper, we apply a new method to compute the transmission rate from cumulative reported cases data.
 While the use of a predefined transmission rate $\tau(t)$ as a function of time can lead to very good fits of the data, here we are looking for a more intrinsic relationship between the data and the transmission rate.
 Therefore we propose a different approach and use a two-step procedure.
 Firstly, we use a phenomenological model to describe the data and extract the general trend of the epidemiological dynamics while removing the insignificant noise.
-Secondly, we derive an explicit relationship between the phenomenological model and the transmission rate.
-In other words, we compute the transmission rate directly from the data.
+Secondly, we derive an explicit relationship between the transmission rate directly from the data.
 As a result, we can reconstruct an estimation of the state of the population at each time, including covert cases.
 Our method also provides new indicators for the epidemiological dynamics that are related to the reproductive number.